puppyone-ai/Puppys/README.md

 Our solution is that, actionflow is as a list in the environment, which need to be interpreted by a decision tree.
 Unlike previous agent frameworks, we placed the workflow within the environment, to be parsed by the decision tree, rather than a default flow.

-Giving the agent a confined environment, and
+Giving the agent a confined environment, and let the agent evolves in the confined environment.

 <div align="center">
 <img src="./assets/AgentRPA.png" alt="Image" width="800">